LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

 Elasticsearch returns a buckets array where each bucket represents a customized price interval("key").
-It also includes the number of documents placed in each bucket.
+It also includes the number of documents("doc_count") placed in each bucket.

 ![image](https://user-images.githubusercontent.com/60980933/114792261-44f2d000-9d45-11eb-9298-6bae6dcf8f06.png)